 I thought those who work in the catering and hospitality industries work hard, but so too do the medical profession.
 I will be eternally grateful for the care they have given to my precious mum and the attention and care they are continuing to give to Gerard.

-Thank you to all, whoever you may be and in whatever guise, who have touched our lives in 2018 and now too in this new year.
+Thank you to all, who have touched our lives in 2018 and now too in this new year.
 All of the messages, kind thoughts and good wishes that we have been sent both for Spot in the Woods and for our family whilst we live through the heath battles are enormously appreciated and are helping us all greatly.

 Thus let me end as I started with a wish for a healthy and happy 2019 to you all with love and gratitude from all at Spot.